KyleQianliMa/CrysFieldExplorer/Legacy Code/README.md

-This folder contains examples of how to use CrysFieldExplore.
+This folder contains legacy code that inspired CrysFieldExplorer.

-Currently the code  is still in its raw function form.
-Working to update them to easy-to-ready Jupyter notebook format.
+Codes in this folder will be re-organized into Jupyter notebook format as examples in the future.